29 May Infographic: Questions to Ask Ourselves

 I know it sounds painstaking, complicated and even boring, but I encourage you to think about what you want to achieve.
 If you have already done so before, try again.
 Come on, persevere, I will be with you during the process.

 To make this exercise easier, let’s start at the end:

-Now imagine a moment of professional or business triumph or success and try to visualize it.
+Now imagine a moment of professional or business accomplishment or success and try to visualize it.
 What is happening?
 Why are you being congratulated?
 Where are you at that moment?
 Who surrounds you and congratulates you?
 What are they celebrating?
 Why are you happy?
 What was your achievement or success?
 Do you enjoy your success?

-Now come other key questions –please bear with me.
+Now come other key questions – please bear with me.
 What should happen for that moment of great family bliss you visualized a moment ago to come true in five years?
-What are you doing today for that moment to happen as you imagined it?
+What are you doing today for that moment to happen as you imagine it?
 What should you be doing to achieve what you have not achieved yet?
 What should you not be doing or what should you stop doing?
 Please write down your answers though they might not make much sense yet.
 Later you can review or edit them at your leisure.

 As to that moment of work or business success, what do you want from your professional life?
 How far do you truly want to go?
 And for that to happen, what steps do you have to take?
 What do you have to do or stop doing?
 What should you not delay any longer?
 What have you achieved to bring you closer to that moment of satisfaction five years from now?
-What have you not achieved yet and still need to do, know, or have?
+What have you not achieved yet and still need to do, know or have?
 How do I define my success?
 What does it mean for me?
 Do I feel that I truly deserve that success?
 Do I dare to have it?